vchan2/vchan2.github.io/2023APCalculusBC.md

     * Integration by Parts (IBP)
     * Partial Fraction Decomposition (PFD)
   * Handle improper integrals
+Exam weighting: 18.5

 NOTE: any material from Units 1 to 5 is also fair game and may be useful/necessary.
 -->

 <!--
-Unit 8 test is scheduled for <b>Monday, November 28</b> in-class (calculator) and <b>Wednesday, November 30</b> in-class (non-calculator).
+Unit 7 test is scheduled for <b>Wednesday, October 25</b> in-class (for two students) and <b>Wednesday, November 1</b> in-class (everyone else).
+You should be proficient in all material contained in Unit 7.
+More precisely, you should be able to:
+  * Model and verify solutions to a differential equation
+  * Sketch slope fields
+  * Reason with slope fields
+  * Find solutions to separable DEs, both in general and for initial value problems
+  * Solve and reason about exponential models with DEs
+  * Solve and reason about logistic models with DEs
+  * Approximate solutions to DEs using Euler's Method Exam weighting: 7.5

+NOTE: any material from Units 1 to 6 is also fair game and may be useful/necessary.
+-->

+Unit 8 test is scheduled for <b>Wednesday, December 6</b> in-class.
 You should be proficient in all material contained in Unit 8.
-Note that this unit will be weighted much less than other units, since it is very short.
 More precisely, you should be able to:
   * Use the formula for the average value of a function to solve problems
   * Connect position, velocity, and acceleration of a function using integrals (includes distance and speed)
   * Use accumulation functions and integrals in applied contexts